Nannostomus anduzei: Physiological differences from other Nannostomus members

 A well known characteristic of most members of the genus Nannostomus is the body color pattern change which occurs in these fish between night and day.
 Newly lit specimens can look dramatically different from those that have been under lighting for a few minutes.
 Typically, the longitudinal stripes are replaced by patches that run dorsoventrally.
 The physiological basis of these changes is understood in that they are known to be controlled by the melatonin system acting upon different types of melatonin receptors in melanphores located in the fish's skin.
 See also Nannostomus trifasciatus for additional information.
 However, N. anduzei does not show this characteristic; instead, at night, it is reported simply to become much paler in color, with very little evidence of horizontal stripes, and the red on the fins fading almost to nothing.

 In the aquarium

 Nannostomus anduzei is only rarely deliberately exported from the wild for the aquarium trade.
 Occasional specimens turn up as bycatch with other species, but dedicated shipments of substantial numbers of this species are relatively unusual.
-As a consequence of this N. anduzei is not commonly reported on and its aquarium needs and suitability are not well characterized.
+As a consequence, N. anduzei is not commonly reported on, and its aquarium needs and suitability are not well characterized.
 It has been bred in captivity.
 Given its diminutive size, a group of individuals would probably thrive in a modest-sized aquarium.
 In addition, its native water conditions are acidic, warm (26-28 °C) and low in water hardness, indicating it would prefer these conditions in the aquarium.
 Its small size would be expected to make it especially suitable for the increasingly popular "nano aquaria".